+Section Proposed Compli ance

-Section Proposed Compl iance Section 6.1 Acid Sulfate Soils The site is identified as containing Class 5 Acid Sulfate Soils.
+Section 6.1 Acid Sulfate Soils The site is identified as containing Class 5 Acid Sulfate Soils.
 The proposal is considered to adequately satisfy this section as the application does not propose any works that would result in any significant adverse impacts to the watertable.
+Yes
-Section 6.2 Earthworks (a) to ensure earthworks for which development consent is required will not have a detrimental impact on

-Section Proposed iance environmental functions and processes, neighbouring uses, cultural or heritage items or features of the surrounding land and 3(a) of this section of the LEP as follows: (3) In deciding whether to grant development consent for earthworks, the consent authority must consider the following matters- (a) the likely disruption of, or any detrimental effect on, existing drainage patterns and soil stability in the locality Therefore, for these reasons and other reasons discussed Section 6.3 elsewhere in this report, the proposal is recommended for refusal.
-The objectives of this section of the LEP are: No Stormwater INU Management (1) The objective of this clause is to minimise the impacts of urban stormwater on- (a) land to which this clause applies, and (b) adjoining properties, and (c) native bushland, and (d) receiving waters.
+Section 6.2 Earthworks As discussed under Chapter 4: Remediation of land of SEPP (Resilience and Hazards) 2021, the proposed development is recommended for refusal despite the RAP's recommendation.
+In addition, the proposed earthworks are likely to change the ground level at the subject site which will have adverse and detrimental impacts on the environmental functions and process of a Flood Control Lot.
+It will alter the existing drainage patterns and soil stability of the lot.
+Overall, the proposed development is inconsistent with 1(a) as follows: (1) The objectives of this clause are as follows- (a) to ensure earthworks for which development consent is required will not have a detrimental impact on environmental functions and processes, neighbouring uses, cultural or heritage items or features of the surrounding land and 3(a) of this section of the LEP as follows: (3) In deciding whether to grant development consent for earthworks, the consent authority must consider the following matters- (a) the likely disruption of, or any detrimental effect on, existing drainage patterns and soil stability in the locality No

+Section 6.3 The objectives of this section of the LEP are: No

+Stormwater Management (1) The objective of this clause is to minimise the impacts of

+urban stormwater on-

+(a) land to which this clause applies, and

+(b) adjoining properties, and

+(c) native bushland, and

+Section Proposed Compli ance (d) receiving waters.
 The development will not minimise the impacts of urban stormwater on the subject land and adjoining properties inconsistent with subsections 1(a) and 1(b).
 As can be seen in Image 2, most of the flooding is concentrated at Whites Creek Lane with a peak of 1% AEP with a depth of 1.2m flooding to the adjacent site as existing with unobstructed overland flow of water along the northern boundary.
 Image 2: Flood Certificate.
-Source: Figure 2 of the submitted Flood Risk Management Study prepared by HydroStorm Consulting dated 17 September 2024
+Source: Figure 2 of the submitted Flood Risk Management Study prepared by HydroStorm Consulting dated 17 September 2024 Image: Section of the section of th Figure 2.

-Section Proposed Compl iance Legend Wei Weit und Wei Weit und Weit Weit und Weit Weit und Weit Weit und Weit Weit weit und Weit Weit Weit weit und Weit Weit Weit weit und Weit Weit w Figure 2.
 Flood Certificate (provided by Council) The submitted Flood Study has found that the proposed development will have adverse change in flood levels resulting in adverse impacts as discussed throughout this report.
 Further to the above: The stormwater drainage concept plans provide insufficient level of information or detail on how the front carparking area will be contoured so as to capture stormwater and prevent water entering the industrial units noting that overland flood waters also enter the site from John Street.
-The levels shown on the stormwater plans are not consistent with the architectural plans.
-Direct connection to Whites Creek Stormwater Channel is required, and not to the kerb in Whites Creek Lane, noting there is no kerb in Whites Creek Lane.
-Given the above, the proposal has not satisfied the objectives of the clause.
-Furthermore, the provisions of subsection (3) of this part of the LEP states:
+The levels shown on the stormwater plans are not The levels shown on the stormwater plans are not consistent with the architectural plans.